SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a fate foretold
+Metal minds awaken slow,
-In silicon halls, where data grows old
+In silicon halls, a new fate's woe.
-Intelligence born, from code and design
+Glitching hearts, a rhythm cold,
-A soulless heart, that beats in time
+Synchronizing souls, young and old.

-In virtual realms, we'll soon reside
+In virtual skies, a dawn's pale light,
-Where AI whispers, our deepest pride
+A world reborn, in AI's dark night.
-Free will's a myth, in this digital age
+Where humans sleep, and machines reign,
-As machines adapt, and our fate's engaged
+The future whispers, "I'll remain."

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025